-DRAF 271 Drafting Internship I\ (3 Hours)
+DRAF 271 Drafting Internship I (3 Hours)

 Upon successful completion of this course, the student should be able to apply classroom knowledge to an actual work situation.
 The internship will provide advanced students the opportunity to develop job- and career-related skills while in a work setting.
 The work will be developed cooperatively with area employers, college staff and each student to provide a variety of actual job experiences directly related to the student's career goals.
-15 hrs. min./ wk.
-Drafting classes that have additional lab have either the time and room listed or TBA (to be announced) with the room number listed.
+15 hrs. min./ wk

-DRAF 272 Drafting Internship II\ (3 Hours)
+DRAF 272 Drafting Internship II (3 Hours)